Bucks County, PA (PRWEB) March 25, 2006

 About the Bucks County Visitor Center:

-The mission of the Bucks County Conference & Visitors Bureau, Inc. is to increase visitation to Bucks County by effectively marketing its heritage, accommodations and attractions.
-For more information on BCCVB activities call (215) 639-0300, visit http://www.ExperienceBucksCounty.com or stop by the Bucks County Visitor Center located at 3207 Street Road in Bensalem (adjacent to the entrance to Philadelphia Park Racetrack).
+The Bucks County Conference & Visitors Bureau, Inc (BCCVB) is the official tourist promotion agency for Bucks County.
+The mission of the BCCVB is to increase visitation to Bucks County by effectively marketing its heritage, accommodations and attractions.
+For more information on BCCVB activities call 1-800-836-BUCKS, visit http://www.BucksCounty.Travel or stop by the Bucks County Visitor Center located at 3207 Street Road in Bensalem (adjacent to the entrance to Philadelphia Park Racetrack).
 The Visitor Center is open seven days a week from 9:00 a.m. until 5:00 p.m.
 It is easily accessible from the Pennsylvania Turnpike, Route 1 and Interstate 95.

 # # #